 - to discuss the type and presentation of information to be included in earnings press releases;

-- to establish procedures for the receipt, retention and treatment of complaint received by the Company regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters;
+- to establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters;

 - to review and discuss any reports concerning material violations submitted to it by Company attorneys or outside counsel pursuant to the SEC attorney professional responsibility rules (17 C.F.R.
-Part 205), or otherwise; and
+Part 205), or otherwise;

 - to establish hiring policies for employees or former employees of the independent auditors;